Automated Boxing Scoring System: Overview

 The system uses wireless communication, micro sensors, smart integration, and computer scoring in an attempt to encourage accuracy and safety in the sport of amateur boxing based on a concept initially developed at Griffith University by Kurt Pope.
 The "boxing suit" also aims to provide a powerful training aid for coaches and sports scientists.

-The system allows monitoring of performance in real-time and is able to indicate the location of hits, display basic statistics on hit locations, and the show current score of each boxer.
+The system allows monitoring of performance in real-time and is able to indicate the location of hits, display basic statistics on hit locations, and show the current score of each boxer.
 The advanced software package allows further analysis and playback of recorded bouts which allows the boxing coach and sports scientists to analyse and compare bouts blow-by-blow.
 The system comprises two suits, each of which includes a pair of standard boxing gloves, head guard protector, and thin light weight vests.
 Each suit has been instrumented to allow detection of impacts.

 A new sport derived from boxing but modified for safety, called Box'Tag, is now using the system to score competitions.